-Christmas at Disney’s Polynesian Resort is usually worth stopping in to take a look around the resort.
+Christmas at Disney’s Polynesian is usually worth stopping in to look around the resort.
 You might even like to try a tropical treat while you’re there.
-However, this year may not be the best time for a visit due to construction.
+However, this year may not be the best time to visit due to construction.

-It was my idea to visit all of the deluxe Disney resorts that were open this year to share Christmas photos.
+My idea was to visit all of the deluxe Disney resorts that were open this year to share Christmas photos.
 That way, you’ll have an idea of what you might want to see if visiting between now and the end of the year.
 Or what to expect looking forward to a future Christmas visit.

 This review shares what Christmas was like at the Polynesian in 2020.
-When we approach the new holiday season I’ll update this review to provide more holiday photos.
+When we approach the new holiday season in 2022, I’ll update this review to provide updated holiday photos.

 Related: Disney’s Polynesian Restaurant Guide

 The Polynesian Christmas tree is up in the Great Ceremonial House.

 It’s a pretty tree covered in florals and pretty golden lights.